rkuma183/wilsonmar.github.io/_posts/2017-05-13-jmeter-install.md

    <a href="#Blazemeter">Blazemeter.com</a> or
    <a target="_blank" href="https://www.flood.io/">Flood.io</a>

    But customers at some companies do not trust public clouds.
+So...

 B) <a href="#BinaryInstall">Manually download installer to install locally</a>.